Two-component inner--outer scaling model for the wall-pressure spectrum at high Reynolds number: Results

 \subsection{Variance}

 Turbulent wall-pressure fluctuations are known to intensify with increasing Reynolds number.
 Both experimental and numerical studies have observed that the wall-pressure variance, $\langle p^{\prime 2}_w \rangle^+ = \langle p^{\prime 2}_w \rangle /\tau_w^2$, grows approximately logarithmically with the friction Reynolds number, $\Rt$ \citep{farabee_spectral_1991,panton_correlation_2017}.
 This behaviour is consistent with Townsend's (1951) attached-eddy hypothesis, which postulates that as $\Rt$ increases a broader range of self-similar eddies contributes to the pressure field, producing a $k_x^{-1}$ spectral region whose integration leads to the scaling $\langle p'^2_w \rangle^+ \propto \ln(\Rt)$.
 For instance, the boundary-layer experiments of \citet{farabee_spectral_1991}, in the range $\Rt \approx 10^3$-$2\times10^3$, clearly demonstrated a rise in $\langle p^{\prime 2}_w\rangle^+$ with Reynolds number, which they attributed to an expanding $f^{-1}$ range in the pressure spectrum.
-Despite the evident growth of the sub-convective contribution with Reynolds number, and the consequent departure from $f^{-1}$ scaling, the logarithmic dependence appears to be quite robust, even at very high Reynolds numbers \citep{panton_correlation_2017}.
+Despite the evident growth of the {low-frequency} range with Reynolds number, and the consequent departure from $f^{-1}$ scaling, the logarithmic dependence appears to be quite robust, even at very high Reynolds numbers \citep{klewicki_statistical_2008,panton_correlation_2017}.

 The variance $\langle p'^2_w \rangle^+$ is found by integrating the spectra over all frequencies.
 The results for both models and the underlying data are shown in figure~\ref{variance}.
 As expected from the good agreement between the model spectra and the data, the variances calculated for the model and data agree very well.
-Furthermore, the boundary layer results for Model A agree well with the correlation proposed for boundary layers by \cite{schlatter_assessment_2010} ($\langle p^{\prime 2}_w\rangle^+=2.42 \ln{\Rt}-8.96$), and the pipe and channel results agree well with the correlation proposed for channels by \cite{lee_direct_2015} \eqref{eq:var_fit}, with the continuous form of Model B also aligning with \eqref{eq:var_fit}.
+Furthermore, the boundary layer results for Model A agree well with the correlation proposed for boundary layers by \cite{schlatter_assessment_2010} ($\langle p^{\prime 2}_w\rangle^+=2.42 \ln{\Rt}-8.96$), and the pipe and channel results agree well with the correlation proposed for channels by \cite{lee_direct_2015} \eqref{eq:var_fit}, with the continuous form of Model B also aligning with \eqref{eq:var_fit} {by design (cf.~\eqref{eq:variance tuned loss function}) and extending in its continuous predictive form to $\Rt=5\times 10^5$.} {The similarity across the channel and pipe variance matches well with the findings of \citet{yu_reynolds_2022,wei_scaling_2025}}.
 The Goody model shows a major disagreement with these other trends, significantly overpredicting the variance.